Our Tests

 Our intestines (or gut) are colonized by a diverse collection of about 100 trillion bacteria, fungi and viruses commonly referred to as “microorganisms”.
 Collectively, they're known as the gut microbiome.
 The diversity of these microorganisms living in these colonies is highly dependent on your general health, diet, and lifestyle.

 Gut inflammation occurs when the intestinal lining becomes irritated, often leading to a condition known as leaky gut, due to the compromised intestinal barrier.
 This condition allows toxins and undigested food particles to pass into the bloodstream, often provoking an immune response or leading to skin flare-ups.
+There are three key biomarkers – zonulin, secretory Iga, and calprotectin - to assess “leaky gut” and gut inflammation.

 DECODE.MYSKIN